squidgetx/media_balance/code/README.md

 ### Articles

 The `articles` directory contains code related to cleaning, categorizing, and analyzing article metadata based on the raw metadata dump from Proquest.
 You can run the entire article data pipeline using `make`.
+The cleaned articles are output into `articles.clean.tsv`

-The cleaned articles are output into `articles.clean.comments.tsv`
+Currently, the articles pipeline is **broken**, so running `make` will not really do anything. `articles.clean.tsv` is provided.

 - The `count-citations` subdirectory contains simple analysis code describing what proportion of article text is a 3rd party quote.
 (This should maybe be moved to `analysis` folder)
 - The `nyt_details` subdirectory contains code used to scrape the number of comments on NYT articles.